nickfargo/course/src/pipeline.coffee.md

                 return if @suspend()?

-If panic strikes, hit the `error` state and bail.
+Exceptions must send the pipeline directly into the `error` state.
 This will usually be caused either by a synchronous function that threw a typical uncaught exception, or by an asynchronous function that failed to produce its `Future` as intended.

-              catch error then @rescue error; return
+              catch error
+                @rescue error
+                return

               @accept.apply this, @args = args
-            #/function iterate
+            # end function iterate

             events:
               enter: ( transition, args ) ->